DKenefake/dkenefake.github.io/_posts/2026-06-05-hercules-preprocessing.md

 \end{align}
 $$

 There are several equivalent ways to arrive at this same bound.
 The local consistency LP relaxation of the pairwise binary problem gives the same roof-dual value, and so does the max-flow/min-cut construction discussed below.
-But Hammer's LP is the one I find easiest to remember: rewrite the objective as a lower bound plus nonnegative leftovers.
+But Hammer's LP is the one I find easiest to understand: rewrite the objective as a lower bound plus nonnegative leftovers.

 This is why the roof dual is so useful as a preprocessor.
 It is not just giving a lower bound; it is giving direct information about which variables can be removed from the branch and bound problem before the tree is even created.
 Even better, this pass can be iterated, and it can find new variables to provably fix.

 This is a big deal because fixed variables compound.
 If we fix 10 variables, then in the worst possible enumeration view we cut away a factor of $2^{10}$ possible assignments.
 Of course, branch and bound is not doing raw enumeration, but still we want to use as much information as possible (that we can get cheaply).
 Every variable that is fixed at the root is one less variable that can split the tree later.

 The other important part is that fixing variables changes the subproblems themselves.
-If $x_i$ is fixed to some value $p_i$, then that term can be substituted directly into the problem.
+If $x_i$ is fixed to some value $p_i$, then that term can be substituted for that subproblem and any decendant subproblems.
 If $\mathcal{F}$ is the set of fixed variables and $\mathcal{R}$ is the remaining set, then for a symmetric QUBO we can write the reduced problem as follows.

 $$
 \begin{align}